 - Visit this selection of guides for pretty much any Windows update error you’re encountering these days.

 - This issue is not exclusive to Windows Updates.
 You could face it when downloading and installing an application from Microsoft Store too.

 - Check out our dedicated Windows 10 errors section for more handy articles.

 Have you ever used Windows Updates or Microsoft Store, waited for it to finish downloading, and start installing just to be met with error code 0x80070005?

+What is error 0x80070005?
+This is a pesky error that means access denied.
 The most common place to face this error is while updating your computer.
 It can happen unexpectedly, and it won’t go away with a restart.
-Here are a few ways you can make it go away:

 - Open System Configuration.
 You can do this by hitting Windows + R and typing msconfig then hitting enter.

 - When System Configuration opens, go to the Services tab.

 - Check Hide all Microsoft services.
 This will hide all the services that are vital to the operating system.